 4 Arches National Park & Board the Rocky Mountaineer

 Begin the day in Arches National Park with contains the largest

 concentration of stone arches in the world.
-The park has over
+A local guide

 shows you the massive red sandstone arches and describes the

 culture of those that have occupied the region.

 In the afternoon, board the famed Rocky Mountaineer